Visiting Japan (Visa)

 *US citizens are exempt from visa fees.

 (Some countries are also exempted from visa fees.
-Please check the visa exempt countries list to find out if your visa fee is waived. )
+Please check the visa fees exempt countries list to find out if your visa fee is waived. )

 * Payment is due at the time of PICKUP.